top of page

 SV Meppen's matches very rarely sell out and so apart from possible plum ties against Bundesliga opposition in the DFB-Pokal, getting hold of a ticket for anywhere in the ground on any matchday generally isn't an issue.

-Roughly speaking, and not including the €2 online service charge, full paying adult tickets range from €19 - €24 for seats, and it's €10.00 for a place on the terraces.
+Roughly speaking, full paying adult tickets are €21 for a seat in the Augstin Tribüne and €26 if you prefer to watch the action from the KIIKXXL Tribüne.
+It's €11.00 for a place on the terraces.
 Discounts for seniors, students, disabled people etc are available and children (aged 6 and under) are welcomed in free of charge but this doesn't entitle them to a seat of their own.

 GETTING THERE & AWAY